AlfonsoRReyes/Part-3-Data-Science-For-Petroleum-Production-Engineers/Part-3_Data_Science_for_Petroleum_Production_Engineering.md

 What we see in *Figure 2* is a customized plot that was written using matplotlib, a Python plotting library.
 The variables shown are the minimal that could be shown as critical for the verification of the model.

-￼`change this plot to a neutral dataset`
+￼`change this plot to a neutral dataset.
+Obfuscate`

 ![](./images/network_summary_plot.png)